Credit Union Student Loans: Options for College

 On the student loan refinance side, the same story is true.
 Credit union college debt consolidation rates can start as low as 2.75% for qualified candidates.
 Interest rates on student loan refinance loans offered by credit unions usually range from 2.75% to 8.50%.

 First off, not all people will qualify for membership within a credit union.
 To get a student loan from a credit union you must first become a member.

 Secondly, in some cases credit unions may not be able to offer the lowest rates.
 If you are dealing with a network of credit unions, the rates will probably be pretty good.
-But if you are working with a small credit union in northern Nebraska you might not be able to get a lower rate due to a high cost of capital.
+But if you are working with a small credit union you might not be able to get a lower rate due to a high cost of capital.

 Third, some credit unions have very small customer service departments.
 Again, if you are working with a credit union network who offers student loans this shouldn’t be a problem.
 But some smaller credit unions cannot afford to have large customer service teams.
 So you might find yourself waiting a little longer on the phone, or a couple extra days for email support.